opensearch-project/ml-commons/docs/tutorials/agent_framework/RAG_with_conversational_flow_agent.md

 }
 ```

-Sample response
+Sample response:
 ```
 {
   "agent_id": "fQ75lI0BHcHmo_czdqcJ"
 }
 ```

-Copy the agent id, will use it in next step.
+Note the agent ID; you will use it in the next step.

 ## 4. Execute Agent

 ### 4.1 Start a new conversation

-Run the agent to analyze Seattle population increase.
+Run the agent to analyze the Seattle population increase.

-When run this agent, it will create a new conversation.
+When you run this agent, the agent will create a new conversation.
-Later you can continue the conversation by asking other questions.
+Later, you can continue this conversation by asking other questions.

 ```
 POST /_plugins/_ml/agents/your_agent_id/_execute